Railography : Czech Trip Report

 The Trutnov line enjoys a much better passenger service than the Mezimesti route.
 Trutnov – Jaromer locals alternate with Trutnov – Hradec Kralove fast trains to provide an hourly service between the main stations.
 Most of the locals are worked by stylish class 854 railcars, some paired with new class 954 driving trailers.
 A few trains were 810 worked.
 Class 742 locos occasionally turn up piloting the railcars when they need to get to the other end of the line to work a freight.

 The fast trains are booked for class 754 diesels but Letohrad only has three of the class to cover a five day diagram so other classes inevitably appear.
 Most of the fast trains go beyond Hradec Kralove to Praha with some continuing further west.
 A few trains are classed as semi-fasts (Sp) east of Hradec Kralove and only become proper fast (R) trains west of HK.
 The diesels only work as far as Hradec Kralove with class 150 or 163 electrics taking over for the run to Praha.
 All three 754s were in use (754 030, 754 048 and 754 051) together with 750 258, 750 312 and a sparkling 749 008.
 Apart from 754 030, which was in plain green/grey livery and looking very unkempt, all the locos had something going for them.
 754 048 has large yellow panels on the ends that lift the normally drab grey/green livery and 754 051 carries a reasonably attractive blue/grey scheme.
 The 750s are quite plain but 312 has a fairly ineffective silencer and is as noisy as a Goggle gets and 258 smokes like a steam engine.
 749 008, a long time favourite, looks superb in orange and grey and is nice and clean at the moment.
-Actual sightings are listed at the bottom of the page.
+Actual workings are listed on the sightings page.
 The full timetable is available on the CD website.

 Freight Trains